You’ve been dreaming of it and now the time is finally here…

 For some people, that choice will be the state they live and do business in.
 For others, they will choose the best state to register LLC based on tax laws or infrastructures, and that will lead them out of state.

-It is true that forming an LLC in the state you live in is the simplest choice due to paperwork, fees, and taxes.
+Forming an LLC in the state you live in is indeed the simplest choice due to paperwork, fees, and taxes.
+Plus, it is one of the best states for LLCs.
 In some cases, the extra hassle is worth it.

 Can You Form an LLC in a Different State?